tektoncd/pipeline/docs/pipelineruns.md

           startedAt: "2020-05-04T02:06:24Z"
   ```

-The following tables shows how to read the overall status of a `PipelineRun`:
+The following tables shows how to read the overall status of a `PipelineRun`.
+Completion time is set once a `PipelineRun` reaches status `True` or `False`:

 `status`|`reason`|`completionTime` is set|Description
 :-------|:-------|:---------------------:|--------------: